muhsen Maksoud

-Communities led Culture Heritage Recovery's
+Communities led Culture Heritage Recovery

 At WUF11, UN Habitat presented the experience of applying the digital tools within the Urban recovery framework | UN-Habitat (unhabitat.org) in the Syrian context, with specific